jbampton/tooling-docs/apache-trusted-release/data-model.md

 | view project events | yes | yes | yes | yes | yes | yes
 | search all events | | | | | yes | yes

-> To vote _visitors_ must provide PII and we'll need to assure that this is affirmatively agreed and sef-revocable.
+> To vote _visitors_ must provide PII and we'll need to assure that this is affirmatively agreed and self-revocable.

 > The authorization and authentication for `GitHub PATs` will be specific and fine-grained, but should be similar to a "release manager"